HIGH SCHOOL CREDITS

-Each student of GCA enrolled in 9th grade or higher will receive an Academic Projection each year from the academic supervisor.
+Each student of GCA enrolled in 9th grade or higher will receive an Academic Projection each year from the school.
 The student’s Academic Projection will be based upon one of the four courses of study offered by GCA and will determine what type of diploma the student will ultimately earn.
-The decision regarding the course of study will be established by the academic supervisor, parent, and student, while adhering to the academic requirements of the Academy.
+The decision regarding the course of study will be established by the principal, parent, and student, while adhering to the academic requirements of the Academy.
 GCA offers the following courses of study: Honors, College Prep, General, and Vocational

 Graduation from GCA is determined by achievement, not chronological age.
-The AOP Curriculum is designed to enable a student to complete the graduation requirements on a schedule commensurate with ability.
 Some students may complete the graduation requirements earlier than others.
 Time is not the deciding factor with the Academy – learning is; therefore, students will not receive a diploma until they have met all academic requirements (enrolled in GCA a minimum of six months and at least six credits), completed the prescribed course of study from their academic supervisor, and paid all necessary fees.
 Upon completion of the most recently signed Academic Projection, the student can earn a high school diploma.

 Many colleges require applicants to present results of a college entrance examination.
 The most popular examinations are the SAT and the ACT.
 Colleges and universities use the test results along with other criteria to determine admission eligibility.
 These scores often determine the student’s qualification for scholarships as well.